-(2) If the acquisition, rehabilitation, acquisition and rehabilitation, or new construction costs for the substitute site are greater than the amount of the grant awarded for the site specified in the application, the recipient must prothe application, the recipient must provide for all additional costs.
-If the recipient is unable to demonstrate to HUD that it is able to provide for the difference in costs, HUD may deobligate the award of assistance.

-(c) Failure to obtain site control within one year.
+(2) If the acquisition, rehabilitation, acquisition and rehabilitation, or new construction costs for the substitute site are greater than the amount of the grant awarded for the site specified in the application, the recipient must provide for all additional costs.
+If the recipient is unable to demonstrate to HUD that it is able to provide for the in costs, HUD deobligate the award of assistance. (c) Failure to obtain site control within one year.
 HUD will recapture or deobligate any award for assistance under this part if the recipient is not in control of a suitable site before the expiration of one year after initial notification of an award.